google/WebFundamentals/src/content/en/fundamentals/accessibility/04-semantics-aria/semaria-seven.md

 There are some tricks to making sure your live regions work correctly.

-First, your `aria-live` region should probably be in the initial page load.
+First, your `aria-live` region should probably be set in the initial page load.
 This is not a hard-and-fast rule, but if you're having difficulty with an `aria-live` region, this might be the issue.

 Second, different screen readers react differently to different types of changes.
 For example, it's possible to trigger an alert on some screen readers by toggling a descendant element's `hidden` style from true to false.